manasviaggarwal/SubGattPool/README.md

 1) For Graph Classification:
 	dataset: The name of the dataset

-	epoch: Number of epochs to train the mdoel
+	epoch: Number of epochs to train the mdoel;
-	sub_samp: Number of subgraph samples for each node
+	sub_samp: Number of subgraph samples for each node;
-	sub_leng: The maximum length of any subgraph
+	sub_leng: The maximum length of any subgraph;
-	pool_rt: Pooling ratio
+	pool_rt: Pooling ratio;
-	pool_lay: Number of SubGattPool layers
+	pool_lay: Number of SubGattPool layers;
-	sub_lay: Number of SubGatt attention layer
+	sub_lay: Number of SubGatt attention layer;
-	learning_rate: Learning rate
+	learning_rate: Learning rate;
 	embd_dim: Embedding dimension